aneesh-joshi/SelfDrivingCarBehaviouralClone/writeup_template.md

 1. Flipping:
 I made the generator flip the image and negate the steering angle with a probablity of `FLIP_PROB` which was set to 0.25 This was done to ensure the model wouldn't be biased towards turning left (as the track was mostly leftwards).
 2. Shadows:
 My initial models were easily distracted by the tree shadows.
 To tackle this, I introduced `SHADOW_PROB` which was set to 0.5 This added a random rectangular shadow patch in the images with a probablity of 50% [TODO] add sample images
 3. Image Darkening:
 When I tried my model on the challenge track, I saw that the model often had to handle low lighting condition.
 I introduced `DARKEN_PROB` which was set to 0.4 to randomly darken the image.
 [TODO add image]

 For a long time, I was using the wrong metrics to evaluate my model as it trained.
 I was intially using validation accuracy, but this metric is incorrect for a regression problem.
 I kept getting a validation accuracy of 40% and I was confused why it didn't improve.
 Later, I moved to mean squared error which gave more  meaningful results.

-The model contains dropout layers in order to reduce overfitting (model.py lines 21).

 The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
+These data sets were made by splitting the total training samples into  a train-test split of 80-20 respectively.
-The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.
+The model was then tested by running it through the simulator and ensuring that the vehicle could stay on the track.

+I also monitored the metrics of the training to ensure that overfitting hasn't occured.
+For example, while experimenting, I would make the model run for several epochs.
+Typically, the validation loss would decrease upto a certain epoch length and begin increasing again.
+The next time, I would train only upto that epoch.
+[TODO insert image]

 #### 3. Model parameter tuning